CHY4U World History Since the 15th Century – Grade 12 (University)

 - In this unit, students will examine the world from 1945 onwards.
 In this period, European states lost their centuries-old status as great colonial powers.
 Independence movements in the colonies forced the process of decolonization upon them.
 The Europeans often went reluctantly, and not without some vicious conflicts.
 Decolonization also had a powerful impact on domestic European politics.
 The emergence of Japan as a major industrial nation was also important for Europe and the West.

 - This project is one of the final evaluations of CHY4U online.
 This project will be worth 10% of the final grade.

 FINAL EXAMProctored Exam

 - This exam is the final evaluation of CHY4U online.
 Students need to arrange their final exam 10 days in advance.
 All coursework should be completed and submitted before writing the final exam, please be advised that once the exam is written, any outstanding coursework will be given a grade of zero.
 The exam will be two hours.
-There are three options for taking the exam:
+There are two options for taking the exam:

 - WRITE EXAM AT BLYTH ACADEMY CAMPUS: If you live close to a Blyth Academy Campus, or if you attend a Blyth Academy Campus, you can take your exam there.
 Once inside the exam scheduling interface, please click Login/Create Account.
 Check for an available time and date at the campus of your choosing.
 The earliest available date will be open within the next 3-5 business days.
 You cannot book an exam in more than one campus or multiple times at the same campus.
 You will receive an automatic confirmation email with next steps and exam information.
 You can cancel and reschedule anytime using the same link.